Change Data Capture (CDC)

 Storage TOAST

-PostgreSQL uses a fixed page size (commonly 8kB), so rows with large field values are compressed and/or broken up into multiple physical rows.
+PostgreSQL uses a fixed page size (commonly 8 kb), so rows with large field values are compressed and/or broken up into multiple physical rows.
 This technique is referred to as TOAST.
 See PostgreSQL documentation on the subject to learn more.

 How to Create a CDC Pipeline

 Step 1.
-DDL for CDC source
+Define DDL for CDC source

-Parameter NameDescription
+Parameter Name

 postgresql.db.name

-Name of the database in the POSTGRESQL Store containing the source table.
+Name of the database in the POSTGRESQL store containing the source table.

 Required: Yes Type: String Valid values: See LIST ENTITIES